WICG/webcomponents/proposals/Template-Instantiation.md

         7. [Remove](https://dom.spec.whatwg.org/#concept-node-remove) *currentNode* from the *currentNode*'s [parent](https://dom.spec.whatwg.org/#concept-tree-parent).
         8. Run the concept to _apply node template part list_ with *nodeValueSetter*.
 6. Let *partArray* be be !
 [ArrayCreate](https://tc39.github.io/ecma262/#sec-arraycreate)(0).
-7. Let *partsLength* be the result of performing [ArrayAccumulation](https://tc39.github.io/ecma262/#sec-runtime-semantics-arrayaccumulation) for Parts with arguments *partsArray* and 0.
+7. Let *partsLength* be the result of performing [ArrayAccumulation](https://tc39.github.io/ecma262/#sec-runtime-semantics-arrayaccumulation) for *parts* with arguments *partsArray* and 0.
 8. If the previous step resulted in [abrupt completion](https://tc39.github.io/ecma262/#sec-completion-record-specification-type), return null.
 9. If there is a _template create callback_ associated with the context object:
     1. Let *createCallback* be `TemplateProcessCallback` associated with the context object.